jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 **Please design your letters to fit in a 2 x 2" block (changed from what we talked about in class, but we can resize later so don't sweat it), next to each other, in a single Illustrator file (like in the image above).**

 Please also wear clothes you don't mind getting messy (or an apron).
 We'll be printing with ink, and though we hopefully won't make too much of a mess, better safe than sorry.

+### IN CLASS

+During class, you will want to:

+1. Lasercut your letters
+2. Do some printing on the press
+3. Start picking a matching typeface for your poster
+4. Ideate/draw poster layouts

 ### PREPPING YOUR FILES FOR CUTTING

 We need to do a few things to get your letterforms ready for the lasercutter.